BitCurator/bitcurator.github.io/index.md

-The BitCurator group on GitHub is the primary store for all source code and development documentation developed as part of the Andrew W. Mellon Foundation funded BitCurator NLP (2016-2018), BitCurator Access (2014-2016), and BitCurator (2011-2014) projects.
+The BitCurator organization on GitHub houses the source code, documentation, and other supporting materials for the BitCurator (2011-2014), BitCurator Access (2014-2016), and the BitCurator NLP (2016-2018) projects.

-For the most up-to-date documentation on the BitCurator Environment, visit our Releases page (linked in the next section).
-Community development is managed by members of the [BitCurator Consortium](https://www.bitcuratorconsortium.org/).
+For the most up-to-date documentation on the BitCurator Environment, visit our [Releases page](https://github.com/BitCurator/bitcurator-distro/wiki/Releases).
+Community support is managed by members of the [BitCurator Consortium](https://www.bitcuratorconsortium.org/).
 Community contributions, workflows, and other information can be found [on the Confluence site managed by Educopia](https://confluence.educopia.org/display/BC).

 [History of the BitCurator project](https://bitcurator.github.io/bitcurator-project) [History of the BitCurator Access project](https://bitcurator.github.io/bitcurator-access-project)